ZsSeres/Reaction/README.md

 The program's goal is to measure the reaction time of the user.
 It was written to the STK3700 development card.

-It was a school project, i made it with my good friend, Péter Kékesi.
+It was a school project, wich i made with my good friend, Péter Kékesi.

 Function of the program:
 The Lcd screen shows a random character.
 The user has to tpye the same character trough serail Port.
 The softver measuers the reaction time and the number of the mistakes.
+After the user enters the character, the LCD screen shows the reaction time and the number of mistakes.